deeleman/react-shopping-cart/README.md

 - `yarn test`: runs all the application tests.

 ### Code coverage reports
 [Jest](https://jestjs.io/) has been configured to generate a full code coverage report in HTML format on every time run of the `test` command.
-This coverage report can be found at `/coverage/lcov-report` when running tests in your local environment.
+This coverage report can be found at `/coverage/lcov-report` after tests are run successfully.

 ## Distributed under the MIT License